ArcticSnow/snowpyt/README.md

 1. Snowpit must be formated following the template file "Standard_pit.xlsx"
 2. Export the snowpit to a csv file using tab as delimiter
 3. Individual snowpits have to be loaded into python class object from which the user can easily access information.
 See the file Example.py for an example of a basic use.

+## Want to contribute?
+Once you have cloned the project to your home directory, create a git branch and here you go.
+When your edits are stable, merge with the master branch.
+See this nice tutorial about git branching and merging, [here](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)

 ## Example